This post has been updated.

 If there is a lesson to take away from the first two seasons of “The Crown,” it is that no sane person would dare cross Queen Elizabeth II.
-Netflix seems to have learned this too late, however, as it was revealed on Tuesday that lead actress Claire Foy made less than co-star Matt Smith for her work on the show.
+Left Bank Pictures, the production company behind the series, seems to have learned this too late, however — two of its executives revealed on March 13 that lead actress Claire Foy made less than co-star Matt Smith for her work on the show.

 Variety reported that producers Suzanne Mackie and Andy Harries were asked during a discussion at the INTV Conference in Jerusalem whether the actors playing Queen Elizabeth and her husband, Prince Philip, were paid the same amount.
 The pair said Smith made more because of his “Doctor Who” fame, saying that the inequity would be amended in the future.